 I’ve set the kitchen table with my Ireland Pursuit dishes for St. Patrick’s Day entertaining.
-Learn how to make the centerpiece in the DIY post, Quick and Easy Lucky Leprechaun.People look at me with my freckles, light complexion and green eyes and say, “boy, do you look Irish!”
+Learn how to make the centerpiece in Quick and Easy Lucky Leprechaun.People see me with my freckles, light complexion and green eyes and say, “boy, do you look Irish!”
 Add to that my married name, and they are convinced all my ancestors came over during the potatoes famine.
-What most don’t realize, is that I have a very ‘sauerkraut-sounding’ maiden last name, LOL!
-I do have two great-grandmothers, with Irish names.
+But, I actually have a very ‘sauerkraut-sounding’ maiden name, LOL!
+I do have two great-grandmothers with Irish names.
 But, both were born here in Pittsburgh.

 The truth is, I’m mostly a ‘mutt.’
-A mix of German, French and some Irish.
 All my ancestors were here well before Ellis Island too.
 Growing up, I never had a sense of any ethnicity.
 That might have been what partially spurred my interest in genealogy.
 After my first son was born, I realized I wasn’t able to fill in many names in the family tree.
 That started my quest, which eventually led to me tracing family lines back at least five to six generations.

 I’ve used Family Tree Maker software for a long time, and also Ancestry.com.
 As a treat to myself for Christmas, I took Ancestry’s DNA test.
 I have to tell ya, it was pretty darn accurate.
 That’s why it surprised me to find I am more Irish than anything else!
 What?
-And, I now have several serious leads, from distant ‘cousins’, on where in Ireland my ancestors came from!
 So, when we visit Ireland, it won’t be just my husband’s roots we’ll be seeking.

 Kiss me, I really am an Irish lassie — that must make my sons practically leprechauns!